Personal photography projects are such a brilliant way to develop your creativity.

 YOU IMPROVE YOUR SKILLS

 A personal project gives you the freedom to develop your creativity by experimenting with new and more challenging techniques and ideas without worrying about failure or disappointing clients.
 True progress can only come with moving outside your comfort zone and challenging yourself, and paid jobs can sometimes be a risky area to push this.
 As a consequence, it’s easy to relax into ‘safe’ mode in our regular day-to-day work and miss opportunities to improve and move forward.

 In my 365 project I practiced on a daily basis using a new lens that I’d been too scared to use in weddings, always reverting to my old ‘comfortable’, reliable ones.
 Thanks to this practice, it soon became one of my staple professional lenses, probably my favourite still to this day, has really helped to hone and improve my pictures and now feels as comfortable to me as my own eyes.

 YOU DEVELOP YOUR CREATIVITY

 Often creative juices dry up.
 No-one likes to admit it but it happens to everyone.
 You start to feel like you’re churning out the same things and feel unoriginal and uninspired.
-A personal project injects freshness into your art, providing new sources and channels of inspiration and opening up new and exciting approaches to explore.
+A personal project enables you to develop your creativity by injecting freshness into your art, providing new sources and channels of inspiration and opening up new and exciting approaches to explore.
 Personal work forces me to think differently about how I approach my subjects.
 This in turn affects my professional work, making me see familiar scenarios through different eyes.

 YOU FIND YOUR PERSONAL STYLE